yokiano/code_controller/README.md

 **- The GUI controllers panel is opened as a separate window using an independent TornadoFX app.
 This way it doesn't matter what framework or platform you are using, as long as it's in kotlin/java.**

+For more in-depth explanations refer to the [wiki page](https://github.com/yokiano/code_controller/wiki).

-An example of a fully equipped control panel:
+**An example of a fully equipped control panel:**

 **Core features overview:**